dangkhoasdc/CellCounter/README.md

 # Usage

-Run `python program_nolearing.py` for more detail about using this program.
+Run `python program_nolearing.py -h` for more details about using the program.

 ## Examples

 `python program_nolearing.py -d training.txt -v`: count all images which are located in file `training.txt` and visualize the result.

 `python program_nolearing.py -d training.txt -o result.txt`: count all images which are located in file `training.txt` and write the result to file `result.txt`

+To load data from `training.txt` or `problem.txt`, you must download the dataset and copy all images and xyc files into folder *data*.
+Because of the copyright of the dataset, I can not make a copy version in this repository.